A relative rarity in Missouri, St. Louis City has a mask mandate. Things are different in St. Charles..

 "Apparently," he added, "those who are for a mask mandate found that condescending or inappropriate, and I did not take it that way."

 Bahr says that some of the county's election workers have unspecified medical reasons for not wearing masks, while others have personal reasons or find wearing them uncomfortable for long periods of time.
-When asked about voters, he conceded that they may have "legitimate health concerns," but argues that the policy is necessary to avoid delays in the voting process.
+When asked about voters, he conceded that they may have "legitimate health concerns," but argued that the policy is necessary to avoid delays in the voting process.

 "I don't want our election bogged down because our judge and voter is having a conversation about who is wearing a mask," he says.
 "Those conversations are unproductive for an efficient voting process."